Thurinum/simple-media-encoder/README.md

 The default interface allows anyone to quickly re-encode media files.

 The so-called "expert" interface gives advanced users a bit more control over the exported result.

+## Compatibility
+- Windows 10, Windows 11, and Linux.
+Earlier versions of Windows are not supported.
+- **Tested on** Windows 11 and Arch Linux.

 ## Features

 With this tool, one may: